sct/overseerr/docs/using-overseerr/settings/README.md

 ## Users

-### Enable Local Sign-In
+### Sign-In Methods

-When enabled, users who have configured passwords will be allowed to sign in using their email address.
+Select the sign-in methods you would like to allow.

-When disabled, Plex OAuth becomes the only sign-in option, and any "local users" you have created will not be able to sign in to Overseerr.
+In order to disable Plex OAuth, [email notifications](../notifications/email.md) must be enabled and the server owner must have a password configured for their account.

-This setting is **enabled** by default.
+Both Plex OAuth and password sign-in are enabled by default.

 ### Enable New Plex Sign-In